indico/indico-user-docs/user_guide/room_booking.md

 ---

-### Three Kinds of Room
+### Three Kinds of Rooms

-There are three kinds of room.
+There are three kinds of rooms.
 They determine how much freedom users have.

 * _Public rooms_ which do not require confirmation \(black/green
   colour\).
 This means all bookings are accepted.